anastaceos/CyberSquatter/README.md

 DNS A: IP addresses associated with that domain.
 DNS AAAA: IPv6 addresses.
 MX, NS, etc.: DNS records.
-Banner: Additional info if dnstwist does HTTP or SMTP checks.

 ### Archive Directory